What is the price of Microsoft Windows?

 For private use the choice of operating system may not be all that important, after all if you make a poor choice it will only affect you.
 But in a professional setting Windows is very often the wrong choice, and choosing it can have significant ramifications.
 Ironically IT professionals are exactly the ones who have the hardest time adapting to new systems.
 They have spent much effort honing their skills, perhaps studying for years at universities, just to discover that their skill set is obsolete, or worse, that all of that hard schooling was a waste of effort at the onset.
 It is understandable that many in such circumstances would rather refuse to acknowledge reality and keep up the old routine.

 Let me tell you some experiences to illustrate this point: I worked at a web company in Norway for a few years.
 The company were hosting some 200+ websites for their customers, and they developed their own content management system, these services were all provided from a Linux server.
 Now the employers at this firm worked with Linux every single day, but almost none had actually used it on their desktop.
 They continued to work on their Windows machines as they were used to, copy pasting HTML from their Notepads to a Putty terminal.
 As can be expected these programmers had no real understanding of how Linux worked.
 They logged in as root (ei. with administrator privilege) and fumbled around blindly.
 Not only was this work flow incredibly inefficient, it was dangerous!
 One little mistake and 200 customers would be without their website.
 Why didn't the company just invest in a Linux crash course?
 Simply put, because they didn't want to.
-It would take too much effort new habits.
+It would take too much effort to learn new habits.
 So instead they choose to work inefficiently for years and endanger their customers data.
 Business as usual, the customers didn't know what was going on anyway...

 This type of insanity is widespread, actually the norm.
 Many network sysadmins out there work exclusively on Windows.
 This makes no sense.
 It would be like managing the business accounts from a Gameboy.
 The internet is a UNIX technology, the TCP/IP stack Windows uses is literally copy pasted from BSD [24].
 All the routers and network gear you can find will all run a version of UNIX.
 The web itself is almost exclusively powered by UNIX. (there is a reason why Google employees are banned from using Windows at work [25]).
 How well does a Windows network administrator really understand his job, when he doesn't understand the inner workings of his router, or the web for that matter?